 Cred is a B2B platform that, thanks to AI, is changing the way financial institutions acquire and engage clients in the investment advisory industry.

-Cred is a Barclays-backed company operating in Europe and in the U.S. and is a recent graduate of the Plug and Play Fintech program in Frankfurt.
+It is also a Barclays-backed company operating in Europe and in the U.S. and is a recent graduate of the Plug and Play Fintech program in Frankfurt.

 We have talked to Ben Fried, CEO and Co-Founder at Cred.
 “With Cred, Financial Institutions deliver highly personalized investment portfolios to digital clients.”
 That helps FIs increase “conversion rates, engagement, and AUM.”

 “Cred’s data platform enables Financial Institutions to utilize their client data and relationship to more effectively offer the right financial product, to the right client, at the right time.”

 It was inevitable that we added a few robo advisors on the list.
 These tools are really changing the way wealth managers work (and the way customers get in touch with them).